 A Minnesota rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Minnesota landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Minnesota landlord-tenant law governs and regulates these agreements.

 Minnesota Rental Agreement Types